-All property within the jurisdiction of this state is subject to property tax.
-A property tax reduction benefit is available to certain qualifying individuals throughout the state.
+All property within the jurisdiction of Idaho is subject to property tax.
+A Property Tax Reduction Benefit is available to certain qualifying individuals throughout the state.
 The benefit is in the form of payment of a portion or all an applicant's property tax on the dwelling he/she owns and occupies.
-The state sales tax funds these payments.
-The amount of property tax reduction depends on income--the greater the income, the smaller the benefit.
+The state's sales tax funds these payments.
+The amount of property tax reduction depends on income-the greater the income, the smaller the benefit.

-Income for the property tax reduction benefit is defined in Idaho Code section 63-701(5)
+Income for the Property Tax Reduction Benefit, is defined in Idaho Code section 63-701(5) as follows:

-as follows: